ThoughtVector/coursera_ds/notebooks/Relocation Assistant.md

 [This article based on a survey](https://www.allied.com/infographic/job-relocation-survey) outlines more reasons and factors that govern the job related relocation, and what people look for.

 As part of their relocation plans it becomes important for people to explore the area.
 When people live far away from the places to which they are seeking relocation, it becomes expensive to undertake travel and personally explore the area.
-Even though the final decision will require them to travel, it will make a lot of sense for them to use a resource (like an application or a human consultant) that can provide useful suggestions about the area and the neibourhood.
+Even though the final decision will require them to travel, it will make a lot of sense for them to use a resource (like an application like this, or a human consultant) that can provide useful suggestions about the area and the neibourhood.

 For example, people may want to find out places closer to the schools or shopping malls, or beaches.
 Individual requirements vary, and hence it will be helpful to have an application that can suggest areas, and also indicate possible cities / neighbourhoods to look for, from the standpoint of efficient exploration.